 Roles and Responsibilities

 Responsibility for ensuring equality of access in examinations and assessments lies with the University.
 Responsibility for determining the allocation of reasonable accommodations rests with Access & Lifelong Learning, through a Needs Assessments process that is carried out in consultation with each student.

-Assessment (UCD Registry) is responsible for coordinating reasonable accommodations for end-of-semester examinations.
+- Assessment (UCD Registry) is responsible for coordinating reasonable accommodations for end-of-trimester examinations.

 Exam Support Procedures